Balancing Performance and Costs in Best Arm Identification: Introduction

 \parahead{Novel problem formalism} To the best of our knowledge, we are the first to study this risk-based formalism for BAI which trades off between performance and sampling costs.
 We design policies for both risk measures in~\eqref{eqn:risk}, upper bound the risk, and provide nearly matching lower bounds.

-\parahead{Lower bounds} To summarize our lower bounds, let $\Delta_k = \muone - \mu_k$ denote the sub-optimality gap of arm $k$, and let $H\defeq\sum_{k=2}^K\Delta_k^{-2}$ be a problem complexity parameter~\citep{Mannor_Tsitsiklis2004,EvenDar2006,kalyanakrishnan2012LUCB,jamieson2014lil,LogLog_Karnin2013,BAILB_Kaufmann2016}.
+\parahead{Lower bounds} To summarize our lower bounds, let $\Delta_k = \muone - \mu_k$ denote the sub-optimality gap of arm $k$, and let $H\defeq\sum_{k=2}^K\Delta_k^{-2}$ be a problem complexity parameter~\citep{Mannor_Tsitsiklis2004,EvenDar2006,kalyanakrishnan2012LUCB,jamieson2014lil,LogLog_Karnin2013,Kaufmann2016ComplexityBAI}.
 We show that the problem difficulty exhibits a phase transition depending on the magnitude of $H$ and the smallest gap $\Delta_2$.
 Specifically, in the case of $\riskone$, when $H\in\bigO((\sigma^2c)^{-1})$, we show that $\riskone \in \Omega\left(c\sigma^2 H \log\left((c\sigma^2 H)^{-1}\right)\right)$, and otherwise, $\riskone\in\Omega(1)$.
 In the case of $\risktwo$, when $H\Delta_2^{-1}\in\bigO((\sigma^2c)^{-1})$, we show that $\risktwo\in \Omega\left(c\sigma^2 H \log\left(\Delta_2(c\sigma^2 H)^{-1}\right)\right)$, and otherwise, $\risktwo\in\Omega(\Delta_2)$.
 This phase transition---absent in classical fixed-confidence or fixed-budget settings---underscores the trade-off between performance and costs inherent to our setting: probabilistically distinguishing sub-Gaussian arms scales inversely with the size of the gaps between them, so with small enough gaps it becomes optimal to simply guess the best arm without incurring the cost of sampling.

-\emph{Proof ideas.} Our proof employs change-of-measure arguments to lower bound the risk via an auxiliary function $f$ of problem parameters and an additional variable $x$.
-Crucially, $f$ is convex in $x$, and minimizing $f$ with respect to $x$ yields the lower bounds while revealing the phase transition behavior.
+\emph{Proof ideas.} Our proof employs change-of-measure arguments to lower bound the risk associated with any particular algorithm via an auxiliary function of problem parameters and the expected stopping time of the algorithm, $\Enupi[\tau]$.
+Crucially, this function is convex in $\Enupi[\tau]$, and minimizing it with respect to $\Enupi[\tau]$ yields lower bounds on the performance of \emph{any} algorithm while additionally revealing the phase transition behavior, via the regions where $\Enupi[\tau]=0$ is optimal.

 \parahead{Algorithm} We propose \algname{} \algdesc{} for this setting. \algname{} maintains a subset $S \subset [K]$ of surviving arms and confidence intervals for the mean values of these arms.
 It takes as input a function $\Nstar:\N\rightarrow \N$ of the size of $S$, which determines the maximum number of times each arm in $S$ may be pulled.
 It proceeds in epochs, where in each epoch, every surviving arm is pulled once.
 At the end of each epoch, \algname{} eliminates arms that can be confidently identified as suboptimal based on the confidence intervals.
 If any arms are eliminated, the budget for each surviving arm is updated based on $\Nstar$.
 If the budget of arm pulls is exhausted before there is a clear winner, \ie only one surviving arm, it recommends the surviving arm with the highest empirical mean.
 However, if a clear winner emerges before the current budget, it terminates early and recommends this arm.